DeCode: Decoupling Content and Delivery for Medical QA: Abstract

 \section{Abstract}

 Large language models (LLMs) exhibit strong medical knowledge and can generate factually accurate responses.
 However, existing models often fail to account for individual patient contexts, producing answers that are clinically correct yet poorly aligned with patients’ needs.
 In this work, we introduce \textbf{DeCode} (\textbf{De}coupling \textbf{Co}ntent and \textbf{De}livery), a training-free, model-agnostic framework that adapts existing LLMs to produce contextualized answers in clinical settings.
 We evaluate DeCode on OpenAI HealthBench, a comprehensive and challenging benchmark designed to assess clinical relevance and validity of LLM responses.
-DeCode improves the previous state-of-the-art from $28.4\%$ to $49.8\%$, corresponding to a $75\%$ relative improvement.
+DeCode boosts zero-shot performance from $28.4\%$ to $49.8\%$ and achieves new state-of-the-art compared to existing methods.
 Experimental results suggest the effectiveness of DeCode in improving clinical question answering of LLMs.